fonttools/fonttools/README.md

 # "stats" will report combined statistics for both fonts
 ```

-See the source for functions which operate on glyphs, segments, or just several
+See the source for functions which operate on glyphs and segments.
-points. `FontCollection` classes are also exposed, which allow access into
-multiple fonts simultaneously and may be generally useful.